DanQZY/Assignment-2/README.md

 # Assignment 2
 TIS (Technology Information System)

-Assignment 2 is a video or vlog based on our industry visit at UTM Digital
+Assignment 2 is a VIDEO or VLOG based on our industry visit at UTM Digital